wwk3j/sshPostGIS/README.txt

 How to Use:
 Click the script tool and fill in accordingly the fields dealing with ArcMap first, then PostGis, and finally GeoServer.

-featLayer-a shapefile currently open within the table of contents or what is known as a layer panel (not technically a layer)
+featLayer-a shapefile currently open within the table of contents or what is known as a layer panel
 Note:
 Make sure to only input shapefiles, or else the dialog progress screen will state an improper input message.
+Make sure shapefiles are a maximum of 12 characters, start with a letter, and alphanumeric.
 Feature classes will be incompatible

 server-where the current connection between the PostGis database will be facilitated.
 Note:
 This is generally done via localhost, however it may also be done via the web interface of PostGis though modifications will be needed.

 portnumber- directly related to the server if localhost should be used.